This section of the Handbook provides resources for learning effective teaching techniques and skills, including assessment and evaluating students.

 - In order to determine whether or not students have learned, instructors need to develop appropriate assessment methods and techniques.
 Developing student learning outcomes is essential to beginning this process and ensuring that a course aligns.

-- The second step in effective student learning assessment is properly preparing and administering exams and tests.
-For tips on administering online tests and exams, see CLEAR’s webpage, Delivering Online Exams.
+- For tips on administering online tests and exams, see CLEAR’s webpage, Delivering Online Exams.

 - Finally, maintaining academic integrity in the classroom helps ensure assessment fairness.
 To develop a class based on fairness, all instructors should be aware of the different types of academic dishonesty, as well as the academic integrity resources available to them.
 Students should always be made aware of the course and university grading policies.
 For more teaching tips and strategies regarding academic integrity, see the Teaching Commons Academic Integrity Teaching Essential.